Proton beam therapy for brain tumours

 This initial damage to the normal cells, however, can cause side-effects in the short-term.
 Some of the damage may be unrepairable, leading to long-term effects.

-Similarly, in PBT the beams of protons are carefully planned to target most of their energy within the tumour.
+In PBT the beams of protons are also carefully planned to target most of their energy within the tumour.

 As proton beam therapy is highly targeted towards the tumour, it means it is often possible to treat areas closer to very sensitive structures such as the spinal cord or optic nerve.